 In 2010, the Appraisal Services Directorate became the Office of Valuation Services and was moved from the National Business Center to the Office of Policy, Management, and Budget within the Office of the Secretary.
 In March of 2018, the most recent organizational change occurred and brought together all Departmental appraisal and minerals evaluation services under one organization, AVSO.
 The creation of AVSO as the Department’s single appraisal organization is the most recent effort to shore up the independence of valuation professionals and create efficiencies in operations that benefit the Department, its bureaus and offices, and American taxpayers.
 AVSO is finalizing the implementation of the most recent organizational change through a restructure effort to reduce duplication created by the consolidation and create additional flexibility in providing valuation services to the bureaus and offices within the Department.

-For FY 21, AVSO completed 3,850 site-specific appraisals on nearly 450,000 acres of federal and Indian lands; nearly 7,000 mass appraisals on over 660,000 acres of Indian lands; and 278 mineral evaluations on over 4 million acres.
+In FY22, AVSO completed 3,563 appraisals on over 10.5 million acres of Federal and Indian lands and 241 mineral evaluations on nearly 11 million acres.
 AVSO provides a variety of valuation services that include real property appraisals, appraisal reviews, evaluation of mineral potential, grazing lease valuations, valuations of right-of-way interests, market studies, rental schedules, mass appraisals, area-wide minerals evaluations, consultations on property value, and concessions valuations.
 Real property appraisals are required by law for most real property transactions including land acquisition, disposal, exchange, probate settlement, and rights-of-way.